Revolutionise your outbound campaigns and keep your agents in-call with our cloud-based predictive dialler software.

 Our progressive dialler is another method of minimising agent downtime and improving outbound efficiency.

-When an agent ends the previous call (or moves on from their post-call administration/wrapping), this software will automatically dial the next lead on your list. contactSPACE enables you to introduce automated decision criteria, so that calls that don't begin ringing, or which aren't picked up, are automatically dealt with,
+When an agent ends the previous call (or moves on from their post-call administration/wrapping), this software will automatically dial the next lead on your list. contactSPACE enables you to introduce automated decision criteria, so that calls that don’t begin ringing, or which aren’t picked up, are automatically dealt with, meaning less unproductive time for agents.

 Plus, you can also use dynamic skills-based routing rather than simply giving the next lead to the next available agent.
 By defining highly-customisable prioritisation rules and skills groups, you can avoid lead cherry-picking and ensure that each contact is assigned to the perfect member of your team.
 This enables you to make more sales and have highly streamlined, better-quality conversations.